How to Grow Berries in Containers

-Yes, you can grow berries even if the only garden space you have is a patio, deck, or balcony.
+Yes, it is possible to have a berry garden layout, even if the only garden space you have is a patio, deck, or balcony.
 Imagine being able to pick delicious strawberries, raspberries, or blueberries for your morning smoothie or breakfast cereal.
-Growing berries isn't difficult when you select the right container, variety, and location.
+Growing berries in containers isn't difficult when you select the right pot, variety, and location.

-Sun requirements: All fruiting plants, whether in a container or in the ground, produce the most berries in full sun.
-Provide at least six to eight hours or more of sun per day.
+Sun requirements: All fruiting plants, whether you're growing berries in containers or in the ground, produce the most berries in full sun.
+Provide at least six to eight hours of sun per day.

-Water needs: Plants in containers need more water than plants in the ground.
+Water needs: Berries in containers need more water than plants in the ground.
 Because terra-cotta is a breathable material, plants in those containers dry out even faster than those planted in plastic or ceramic pots.
-In general, check the soil in your containers daily to be sure it stays moist but not wet.
+Check the soil in your containers daily to be sure it stays moist but not wet.
 In windy or hot conditions, plants might even need watering twice a day.
 Before watering, insert your finger up to the first joint in the soil to determine whether water is needed.

-Choose the right container: Always plant in a container with drainage holes.
+Choose the right container: The key to success is always growing berries in containers with drainage holes.
 Roots allowed to stay in standing water will rot.
 Pour water over the soil until you see water running out of the drainage holes.

 Some raspberry varieties grow too large to easily grow in containers, but newer types, such as 'Heritage' or 'Raspberry Shortcake', a dwarf, thornless variety, are well suited to growing in large pots.
 If you choose another variety, be sure it is a fall-bearing type.

-Planting tips: Plant in a container that is at least 24-36 inches wide and deep.
+Planting tips: Plant raspberries in a container that is at least 24 to 36 inches wide and deep.
 Half-barrels or five-gallon pots are ideal sizes that allow enough room for new canes to grow in future years.
-Start with 3-6 canes, depending on the size of the container.
+Start with 3 to 6 canes, depending on the size of the container.

 Pruning and other care: Raspberries are perennials that usually set fruit on two-year-old canes.
 You might get some berries the first year you plant them but full bearing begins in year two.
 New green sprouts will grow to become fruiting canes for the following year.
 Prune all dead canes—ones with no new growth—at ground level.

 Winter care: In regions with harsh winters, move the raspberry pots to an unheated garage, allowing the plants to go dormant but watering just enough to keep them alive.
-Return the pot to a sunny location after danger of frost passes.
+Return the growing raspberry bushes to a sunny location after danger of frost passes.
 If you choose to leave the pot in place, insulate it with mulch for winter protection.
-Avoid using ceramic or terra-cotta pots outdoors year-round in cold climates as freeze-thaw cycles can crack those containers.
+Avoid using ceramic or terra-cotta pots outdoors year-round in cold climates, as freeze-thaw cycles can crack those containers.

-Blueberries are ideal plants for containers because it's easy to control the soil conditions they like best.
-Start with a pot that's at least 20-24 inches wide or larger.
+Growing blueberries indoors is great because it's easy to control the soil conditions they like best.
+Start with a pot that's at least 20 to 24 inches wide or larger.

-Soil and fertilizer: Use a fertilizer designed for acid-loving plants.
+Soil and fertilizer: Use an organic fertilizer designed for acid-loving plants.
 Apply in early and late spring to promote growth and fruit production, then stop fertilizing for the year.
 Feel free to occasionally sprinkle used coffee grounds on the top of the soil around blueberry plants.

 Pruning and other care: In early spring, prune any dead wood.
 Otherwise, blueberries need no other pruning unless you want to shape the plant.